-Testicular cancer risk tripled in boys whose testes fail to descendNovember 28th, 2012 in Cancer /
+Testicular cancer risk tripled in boys whose testes fail to descendNovember 28, 2012 in Medicine & Health / Cancer

 Boys whose testes have not descended at birth—a condition known as cryptorchidism—are almost three times as likely to develop testicular cancer in later life, finds an analysis of the available evidence published online in Archives of Disease in Childhood.

 The findings prompt the authors to ask whether boys with the condition should be regularly monitored to lessen the potential risk

 The authors trawled the Embase and Medline databases for studies, which looked at the potential link between cryptorchidism as an isolated abnormality and testicular cancer risk, and which had been published between January 1980 and December 2010.

 They found 735 relevant papers, published in English, among which 12 studies matched the inclusion criteria and covered corrective surgery (orchidopexy).

 The haul included 9 case-control studies, involving 2281 cases of testicular cancer, which had been diagnosed between the ages of 15 and 75 between 1965 and 2006, and 4811 controls.